quailyquaily/quaily-docs/docs/writer/obsidian-plugin.md

 - `slug` is the slug of the post, which Quaily uses to generate the post's URL.
 This slug should be unique within the entire list and generally consists of English words representing the post's title.
 You can manually modify this slug if you don't want to use the generated one.
 - `datetime` is the publication date of the post.
-- `summary` is the summary of the post, which you can
+- `summary` is the summary of the post.

-also manually modify.

-- `tags` are the post's tags, which you can also manually modify.
+- `tags` are the post's tags.
-- `cover` is the URL of the post's cover image, which you can manually modify.
+- `cover_image_url` is the URL of the post's cover image, which you can manually modify.
 However, when modifying it, please note that:
   1. The cover image must be publicly accessible, or
   2. The cover image must be an image from your Obsidian and use an absolute path.
 Please refer to the "Inserting Images" section below.